webrogue-runtime/webrogue-runtime.github.io/demos/baked_log2048/index.md

 </script>

 As explained in ["Cross-platform" article](../../benefits/cross_platform.html) Webrogue can be compiled to run on the web.
-As explained in ["Webrogue's bakeability" article](../../benefits/bakeable.html) a game can be backed into Webrogue.
+As explained in ["Webrogue's bakeability" article](../../benefits/bakeable.html) an app can be backed into Webrogue.
-In this case this game is [log2048](../../examples/log2048.html).
+In this case this app is [log2048](../../examples/log2048.html).
 Backing method is "native".
 Here is as example: